antoinegosselin/GetNextLine/README.md

 If there are no more lines to return, or if there is an error during the reading, the function will come back NULL.

-You must define a macro calledREAD_SIZEin yourget_next_line.hfile, which indicates the amount ofcharacters to be read for each read() call
+You must define a macro called READ_SIZE in yourget_next_line.h file, which indicates the amount ofcharacters to be read for each read() call